parsec-labs/parsec-website/src/blog/content/ethereum-foundation-scaling-grant.md

 <b>How does the grant align with all mentioned above?</b>

 The grant will help us to focus on research without any distractions.
 Our first deliverable will be an implementation of the Truebit verification game allowing to verify state transitions of sidechains.
-We think this will give the Ethereum #BUIDL community an new tool to create more powerful plasma chains and hence scale the real economy of the ecosystem.
+We think this will give the Ethereum developer community a new tool to create more powerful plasma chains and hence scale the real economy of the ecosystem.
 In doing so, we find our mission and goals closely aligned with this vision of the Ethereum Foundation.

 <img src="/img/blog/blog04-01.png">